Subscribe Donate

 9. Or you can plumb several reservoirs together and link them up to a control tank with a ball cock.
 You can find the pipes and connectors you need from a plumbing store or a supplier of garden watering systems.
 See page 52 of the Guide to Setting Up Your Own Edible Rooftop Garden for full instructions at https://shop.permaculture.co.uk/guide-to-setting-up-your-own-edible-rooftop-garden.html

 The principles behind this system have significant potential for adapting creatively.
-If you decide to experiment, I’d love to hear from you.
+If you decide to experiment, and make your own self-watering containers, I’d love to hear from you.

 Mark is founder of Vertical Veg which inspires and supports food growing in tiny spaces.
 Visit www.verticalveg.com for container growing advice, seasonal tips and online training courses.